marella/chatdocs/README.md

 ### 🤗 Transformers

-To use 🤗 Transformers, add the following to your `chatdocs.yml`:
+To use 🤗 Transformers models, add the following to your `chatdocs.yml`:

 ```yml
 llm: huggingface